OneSmallStepfortheWeb/string-methods-extension/README.md

 ### trimStart

-The `trimStart()` method removes whitespace of a specified character at the left side of a string.
+The `trimStart()` method removes whitespace or a specified character at the left side of a string.

 ```javascript
 `     ahsdfjhfhf    `.trimStart();